 Interviewers aren’t looking for one-word answers — they’re looking for stories about how you made an impact in previous roles.
 So when an interviewer brings up your past role, don’t just say, “Yes, that was a great experience.”
 Explain!
 This is your ultimate chance to shine.
-Hiring Managers want to hear about what you learned, how you took challenges, and how you helped your organisation to grow both culturally and in business.
+The recruiter wants to hear about what you learned, how you took challenges, and how you helped your organisation to grow both culturally and in business.

 6. Research the company and read the job description thoroughly